 Finding meaning in a world of likes is hard.
 This is the place to go deep with dispatches from the trenches of punk, psychedelics, and more.

 I’ve always been drawn to stories of outsiders, to people who decided for one reason or another not to just go with the flow.
-I know we’re not drawn to these edges—to what I call “the fringe”—by accident.
-There’s deep medicine to be found in stories of renegades and outcasts and thwarted visionaries.
+I don’t believe we’re drawn to these edges—to what I call “the fringe”—by accident.
 I find meaning and patterns here—and I think you do, too.

 Twice a month I share a post, most often on one of these three topics: